Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 Deploying AKS on Azure Stack HCI management cluster
 -----------
-The next section will walk through configuring the AKS on Azure Stack HCI management cluster, on your single node Windows Server 2019 host.
+The next section will walk through configuring the AKS on Azure Stack HCI management cluster, on your single node Windows Server Hyper-V host.

 1. From the Windows Admin Center homepage, click on your **akshcihost001.akshci.local \[Gateway\]** machine.
 2. You'll be presented with a rich array of information about your akshcihost001 machine, of which you can feel free to explore the different options and metrics.
 When you're ready, on the left-hand side, click **Azure Kubernetes Service**

 ![Ready to deploy AKS-HCI with Windows Admin Center](/eval/media/aks_extension.png "Ready to deploy AKS-HCI with Windows Admin Center")

-You'll notice the terminology used refers to the **Azure Kubernetes Service Runtime on Windows Server​​** - the naming differs depending on if you're running the installation of AKS on a Windows Server 2019 Hyper-V platform, or the newer Azure Stack HCI 20H2 platform.
+You'll notice the terminology used refers to the **Azure Kubernetes Service Runtime on Windows Server​​** - the naming differs depending on if you're running the installation of AKS on a Windows Server Hyper-V platform, or the newer Azure Stack HCI 21H2 platform.
 The overall deployment experience is the same regardless of underlying platform.

 3. Click on **Set up** to start the deployment process
 4. Firstly, review the prerequisites - your Azure VM environment will meet all the prerequisites, so you should be fine to click **Next: System checks**
 5. On the **System checks** page, enter the password for your **azureuser** account and when successfully validated, click on the **Install** button to **install the required PowerShell modules**
-6. During the system checks stage, Windows Admin Center will begin to validate it's own configuration, and the configuration of your target nodes, which in this case, is the Windows Server 2019 Hyper-V host (running in your Azure VM)
+6. During the system checks stage, Windows Admin Center will begin to validate it's own configuration, and the configuration of your target nodes, which in this case, is the Windows Server Hyper-V host (running in your Azure VM)

 ![System checks performed by Windows Admin Center](/eval/media/wac_system_checks.png "System checks performed by Windows Admin Center")